 Yak Chews – Made from Himalayan yak milk

-Vegetable chews – You’ll see these in all kinds of shapes: toothbrushes, hedgehogs, crocodiles, your boss (ha, you wish)and puppies go crazy for them.
+Vegetable chews – You’ll see these in all kinds of shapes: toothbrushes, hedgehogs, crocodiles, your boss (ha, you wish) and puppies go crazy for them.

 Rice Bones – They’re quite hard, but nice to chew for a couple of hours.
 They’re also low fat, gotta love that.

 Buffalo Horn – Yes, these exist.
-Made from keratin, the buffalo horn is ace for a good long lasting chew.
+Made from keratin, the buffalo horn is ace for a good long-lasting chew.
 Many of them can be stuffed with cheese, for example.

 For puppies, chewing on frozen chew toys feels amazing on their sore gums – brain freeze isn’t really a think for them.
 We recommend using Kongs, but you should introduce them little by little in terms of difficulty so that they don’t get to frustrated about figuring it out and give up straight away.

-Tips on Puppy Toilet Training
+New puppy tips on Toilet Training

 Ah, the dreaded puppy toilet training regime.